Strong Normalisation for Asynchronous Effects: Proof of

 For any reduction sequence $r$ starting from $K \capp N$, there is a reduction sequence, not shorter than $r$, starting from $K \capp \big(\tmopout{op}{V}{N}\big)$: first reduce $K \capp \big(\tmopout{op}{V}{N}\big)$ to $\tmopout{op}{V}{K \capp N}$ and then perform the sequence $r$ under the signal.
 This proves the desired inequality. \end{proof}

 \paragraph*{Proof of \cref{prop:sn-seq:interrupt-handlers-sn}:}

 [1]{\overset{\eqref{#1}}{\reduces}}

-The proof proceeds by induction on the lexicographic order of $|K| + max(K \capp N)$ and the structure of $N$.
-We show that all reducts of $K \capp \tmwith{op}{x}{M_{\tm{op}}}{p}{N}$ are strongly normalising.
-The rules \eqref{r4} and \eqref{r10} are easy: they decrease $|K|$ and leave $K\capp N$ unchanged, so we leave them out.
+The proof proceeds by induction on the lexicographic order of $|K| + \mathit{max}(K \capp N)$ and the structure of $N$.
+We show that all reducts of $K \capp \tmwith{op}{x}{M_{\op}}{p}{N}$ are strongly normalising.
+The rules \eqref{r4} and \eqref{r10} are easy: they decrease $|K|$ and leave $K\capp N$ unchanged, so we omit these cases.
 The remaining applicable rules are \eqref{r9}, \eqref{r6}, and \eqref{r13}.

 We first consider the reduction rule \eqref{r9}:

 where $K = K'\circ\copin{op}{V}$ and $p\not\in fv(V)$.
 Observe that